andrykonchin/build-your-own-ruby-core-library/docs/assignment-1-enumerable.md

 # => #<Enumerator: ...>
 ```

-It's important to note that such an enumerator iterates over a collection
+It's important to note that such an enumerator iterates a collection
 of values that will be passed as arguments to a block, if it would be
 specified.
 For instance the `#each_cons` and `#each_slice` methods
 produce a sequence of arrays and pass them one by one to a block.
 When a
-block is not given a returned enumerator iterates over this sequence of
+block is not given a returned enumerator iterates this sequence of
 arrays:

 ```ruby